Hope and uncertainty as Chile shifts left under Boric

 By Alexander Villegas

-SANTIAGO, March 11 (Reuters) - Chile will shift to the left on Friday when Gabriel Boric, 36, is sworn in as the South American country's youngest ever president after pledging social and economic reforms, and riding a wave of voter dissatisfaction with the political status quo.
+VALPARAISO, Chile, March 11 (Reuters) - Chile shifts to the left on Friday when Gabriel Boric, 36, is sworn in as the South American country's youngest ever president after pledging social and economic reforms, and riding a wave of voter dissatisfaction with the political status quo.

 Boric, a tattooed former protest leader and lawmaker, marks a sharp departure from outgoing billionaire Sebastian Pinera.
 He has sparked hope among progressives as well as fears that Chile's decades of economic stability will come under attack.

+Pinochet, whose shadow still looms large over the Andean country, ousted socialist President Salvador Allende, who committed suicide in 1973 during a military coup.
+Boric has often praised Allende's legacy.

+"He reminds me of Allende, but I hope it has a happier ending," said Marigen Vargas, 62, who traveled all night to be at Boric's inauguration outside Congress in the port city of Valparaiso.
+"We want a more united, happier Chile."

-He arrives in office facing an economic slowdown, high inflation and a split Congress that will test his deal-making abilities to push through reforms in healthcare and pensions, while toughening environmental regulation.
+Boric faces a raft of challenges from an economic slowdown, high inflation and a split legislature that will test his deal-making abilities to push through reforms in healthcare and pensions, while toughening environmental regulation.

-"A new political horizon comes with challenges," wrote Nicholas Watson, Managing Director at advisory Teneo, adding that Boric would have to battle against a divided Congress where he lacks a majority.

-"The main challenge facing the incoming administration is to channel public desire for a new social contract without negatively impacting institutions or economic stability."
+Carlos Ruiz, an academic at the University of Chile who taught Boric, said Boric would have to deal with a rising ultra-conservative bloc that did well in elections last year and find consensus to push through his reforms.

-Boric's ascension marks a crossroads for Chile, long a bastion of free-markets and economic responsibility in volatile South America.
-The country is redrafting its Augusto Pinochet-era Constitution that has underpinned growth but been blamed for stoking inequality.
+Chile, a bastion of free markets and economic responsibility in volatile South America, finds itself at a crossroad.
+The country is also redrafting its Pinochet-era Constitution, which has underpinned growth but been blamed for stoking inequality.

 Boric's female-majority Cabinet will be sworn in on Friday before he takes the presidential sash.
-Delegations from the United States, Spain, Argentina and others will be in attendance.
+Delegations from the United States, Spain, Argentina and others will be in attendance after meetings with Boric on Thursday.

 High hopes may quickly butt up against a divided electorate and legislature, split down the middle between the right and left.
 Bubbling issues of crime, immigration and indigenous rights mean Boric's government also has a full in-tray.

-"I wish him not only success in his future government," outgoing President Pinera said in his final address.
-"But the wisdom to distinguish right from wrong."
+"I wish him success in his future government," Pinera said in his final address, but cited concerns about identity politics, weakening of the judiciary and crime.
+"But also the wisdom to distinguish right from wrong."

-Pinera said he was worried about identity politics, weakening of the judiciary, and a weak stance on crime.

-Carlos Ruiz, an academic at the University of Chile who taught Boric, said the country's right-wing had risen in recent years, helping propel ultra-conservative candidate Jose Antonio Kast, who was eventually beaten by Boric in a December run-off.

-He said Boric would have to deal with this powerful conservative bloc and find consensus to push through reforms on tax, environment, mining and others.

-(Reporting by Alexander Villegas; Additional reporting by Natalia Ramos; Editing by Adam Jourdan and Lincoln Feast.)
+(Reporting by Alexander Villegas; Additional reporting by Natalia Ramos; Editing by Adam Jourdan, Lincoln Feast and Jonathan Oatis)

 ((Alexander.Villegas@thomsonreuters.com; +56 9 9818 8538;))